 For lip images, Field 10.049 (Cheiloscopic image data / CID) should be completed.
 The lip print characterization is specified in this field.
 Note that lip pathologies and peculiarities may also be specified in this field, including codes for cleft lip, scars, herpetic lesions, tattoos and piercings.

-Field 10.050 (Dental visual image data information / VID) shall be completed if an image type of ‘EXTRAORAL’ or ‘INTRAORAL’ is entered in ield 10.003.
+Field 10.050 (Dental visual image data information / VID) shall be completed if an image type of ‘EXTRAORAL’ or ‘INTRAORAL’ is entered in Field 10.003.
 There is a table in the ANSI/NIST-ITL standard that lists the different view positions that may be encoded for the photos.
 Descriptive text may also be entered.

 Photographic Image Capture for Other Body Parts

-There are no special requirements for image capture than the image being in focus and including sufficient detail to make the image useful for future analysis.
+There are no special requirements for image capture of other body parts than the image being in focus and including sufficient detail to make the image useful for future analysis.

 Photographic Image Transmission for Other Body Parts